Photo: Matt H. Wade / Cezary Piwowarski, CC BY-SA 3.0, via Wikimedia Commons · CC BY-SA 3.0

 Apparition of Abraham Lincoln in the Lincoln Bedroom and adjacent corridorScent of damp laundry and lavender in the East RoomBootsteps and knocks in second-floor corridorsCold spots and electrical anomalies in the Yellow Oval Room

 The White House Historical Association maintains a published guide to White House ghost stories that catalogs the building's documented folklore.
 The most frequently retold story involves Abraham Lincoln.
-Grace Coolidge, wife of President Calvin Coolidge, is recorded as the first person to publicly describe seeing Lincoln in the building, looking out an Oval Office window.
+Grace Coolidge, wife of President Calvin Coolidge, is recorded as the first person to publicly describe seeing Lincoln in the building, standing at the window of the Yellow Oval Room — the second-floor residence sitting room — staring out toward the Potomac.
 Eleanor Roosevelt, in her syndicated newspaper column, described feeling Lincoln's presence while working in the Lincoln Bedroom (which was Lincoln's working office, not his bedroom, during his presidency).
 Queen Wilhelmina of the Netherlands, staying as a guest of the Roosevelts in 1942, reportedly answered a knock on her bedroom door to find Lincoln on the threshold and fainted.

 Winston Churchill, on a wartime visit, told the often-retold story of stepping naked from a bath with a cigar in hand, walking into the adjoining bedroom, and encountering Lincoln by the fireplace, to which Churchill greeted him with the line, Good evening, Mr. President.
 You seem to have me at a disadvantage.
 Lincoln, in Churchill's telling, smiled and faded.